Bachelor's Degree Programs

 - Technology Education - A Bachelor of Science in Education degree with a concentration in Technology Education is a licensure program that prepares one to teach technology, pre-engineering, or other technical subject matter at the high school, middle-level, or community college.
 Additionally, the program prepares one to enter mid-level technical/management careers in business and industry.

 To be recommended for an initial teaching license in childhood education (kindergarten through grade 6), the student must complete both the B.S.E. in Childhood Education and the Master of Arts in Teaching (M.A.T.) in Childhood Education

 The Bachelor of Science in Education in Communication Disorders prepares students for graduate level studies in speech-language pathology and audiology or graduate level coursework in other educational and health related professions.

 The Bachelor of Science in Education in Educational Studies (B.S.Ed.) is a customizable degree for all students within the College of Education and Health Professions.
-Available in the fall of 2014, it focuses on the general theory and practice of learning and teaching.
+It focuses on the general theory and practice of learning and teaching.
 This degree, in itself, does not include licensure.
 Students completing this program will have the cognitive ability to apply teaching strategies to a variety of employers such as private sector businesses, nonprofit organizations, community agencies and with additional training and licensure school settings.

 The HRWD major is specifically designed for career adults seeking to complete a bachelor’s degree.
 The plan of study accelerates degree-completion by awarding technical credit for professional certifications and knowledge gained by experience.
 Online courses are offered on a traditional 15-week semester schedule.
 Undergraduates also obtain a solid academic base from which they can pursue a graduate degree.
 This major does not lead to a traditional licensure for teachers in Arkansas.